 San Diego Marina

-Above all else, San Diego is a maritime city.
-And the beating heart of this city is the San Diego Marina.
+Above all else, this is a naval and maritime city.
+And the beating heart of this city is the marina.
 Here is where locals run along the water and come to see or be seen.
 It’s also no surprise that the world’s elite like to make a port of call here in the luxury yachts.

-In the summers, you can find most of San Diego at the ballpark for a San Diego Padres Game.
+In the summers, you can find most of the city at the ballpark for a Padres Game.
 In fact, going to a Padres game is one of the top things to do in San Diego at night.
 The stadium is in the heart of downtown, making pre- and post-game partying extremely convenient.
 We were there for a Cubs game, which the Padres won, but the Cubs fans outnumbered Padres fans at least 3 to 1 in the stands.
 There wasn’t the hostility you see in other ballparks and everyone was having fun.

 Day Trips from San Diego